rising-star92/python-azure-data-paltform/docs/user/Platform_Deployment_Requirements.md

-# Ingenii Azure Data Platform Requirements <!-- omit in toc -->
+# Data Platform Deployment Requirements <!-- omit in toc -->

 **Table of Contents**